dupgit/sauvegarde/README.md

     | name       |
     --------------

 Buffer order has to be kept.
-We can keep it in an explicit manner or try to keep it in an implicit manner (by storing the ordered list of checksums of a file).
+In the SQLITE cache we can keep it in an explicit manner (by storing the order of the buffer of the checksum).
+In the programs (when we pass things into memory with C structure or into JSON formatted message) We keep buffer order in an implicit manner (by storing the ordered list of checksums of a file).
 Fields marked with '*' are primary keys.

 ## Coding into this project